News & Updates

 Other Markets

-In overseas trading, stock markets across the Asia-Pacific region ended mixed on Wednesday.
-Japan’s Nikkei 225 Inched up by 0.1 percent and South Korea’s Kospi jumped by 1.1 percent, while China’s Shanghai Composite Index fell by 0.7 percent and Hong Kong’s Hang Seng Index slid by 0.9 percent.
+In overseas trading, stock markets across the Asia-Pacific region moved mostly lower on Wednesday.
+China’s Shanghai Composite Index dipped by 0.2 percent and Hong Kong’s Hang Seng Index slid by 0.8 percent, although Japan’s Nikkei 225 Index bucked the downtrend and inched up by 0.1 percent.

-The major European markets also turned in a mixed performance on the day.
-While the French CAC 40 Index dipped by 0.2 percent, the German DAX Index rose by 0.4 percent and the U.K.’s FTSE 100 Index climbed by 0.6 percent.
+Meanwhile, the major European markets moved to the upside on the day.
+While the German DAX Index surged by 1.6 percent, the French CAC 40 Index and the U.K.’s FTSE 100 Index climbed by 0.6 percent and 0.5 percent, respectively.

-In the bond market, treasuries showed a strong move to the upside, extending the advance seen over the course of the previous session.
-Subsequently, the yield on the benchmark ten-year note, which moves opposite of its price, slumped 9.1 basis points to 4.422 percent.
+In the bond market, treasuries moved to the downside over the course of the session after seeing early volatility.
+As a result, the yield on the benchmark ten-year note, which moves opposite of its price, rose 3.0 basis points to 4.318 percent.

 Looking Ahead